lihfan/bellafan.github.io/_pages/cv.md

 * **Tech Stack**: Python/PyTorch (traditional recommendation models), C++ (subgraph matching), LSTM, Decision Trees.

 * **Deployment**: SIGMOD 2023.
-Implemented in SICS AIRec Recommendation platform. https://airec.grandhoo.com/
+Implemented in SICS [AIRec](https://airec.grandhoo.com/) Recommendation platform.

 ### 2. Graph Neural Networks and Explainable Recommendation Systems
-* **Project Overview**:Makex, a logic approach to explaining why a GNN-based model M (𝑥, 𝑦) recommends item 𝑦 to user 𝑥，providing both global and local explanations for recommendations.
+* **Project Overview**:Makex, a logic approach to explaining why a GNN-based model M(x,y) recommends item y to user x, providing both global and local explanations for recommendations.

 * **Technical Approach**: (1) Proposed Rules for ExPlanations (REPs) defined by dual-star graph patterns and dependency, revealing the topological and feature conditions for recommendations.
 (2) Implemented a GNN-guided algorithm using Monte Carlo Tree Search (MCTS) to discover REPs and generate global explanations.
 (3) Utilized the 1-WL test to explain GNN behaviors, ensuring faithfulness to GNN predictions, achieving 32% higher recognizability and 42% higher reliability in global explanations compared to baselines.
 (4) Developed a Top-k algorithm for local explanations, the fidelity and sparsity of its top-1 explanation are 0.893 and 0.00225% on average, 80.62% and 3 orders of magnitude better than the baselines, respectively.
 It takes only 0.38s to generate top-1 explanation on large graphs, 75.8X faster than baselines on average.

 * **Tech Stack**: Python/PyTorch (GNNs), C++ (subgraph matching), MCTS, 1-WL test

 * **Deployment**: VLDB 2025.
-Implemented in SICS MedHunter AI Drug Discovery Platform. https://medhunter.grandhoo.com/
+Implemented in SICS [MedHunter](https://medhunter.grandhoo.com/) AI Drug Discovery Platform.

 ### 3. Graph Data Mining and Logic-Driven Sequential Recommendation
 * **Project Overview**: LDSRec, a novel framework that integrates logic rules with sequential recommendation models by representation learning to capture users' short-term behaviors and long-term preferences.